corrados/mypitools/projects/edrumtrigger/README.md

 - Positional sensing

   - It has shown that if you hit the pad close to the edge, the resulting sound has less low frequencies and sounds more crisp.
-So, the idea is to low-pass filter the signal and at the detection peak we calculate the power ratio of the low-pass filtered signal with the unfiltered signal.
-This is actual possible metric for the positional sensing.
+So, the idea is to low-pass filter the signal and at the detected peak position we calculate the power ratio of the low-pass filtered signal with the unfiltered signal.
+This is then the metric for the positional sensing.

 - First results